Mtamanika Youngblood Curator-in-Residence: Sierra King

 Photos by John Stephens/JAS Photo

-Everywhere I Go Is Home investigates the relationship that we have to cultural artifacts in the homes of friends and loved ones.
+Everywhere I Go Is Home investigated the relationship that we have to cultural artifacts in the homes of friends and loved ones.
 Specifically, paintings that were marketed to African Americans through local galleries, art fairs, exhibitions and massive print sales which were painted during periods of racial segregation through the civil rights movement.
+It is a recollection of elders’ homes that have kept us safe from the outside world.

 Haugabrooks Gallery